Hadramet/rail-road/README.md

 This project consists of two parts: a smart contract folder and a frontend folder.

+## Prerequisis
+- NodeJs : 18.2
+- Yarn : for the commands

 ## Smart contract

 The smart contract folder contains all the contracts for the app.
 In order to use it, you need to have [Node.js 18](https://nodejs.org/en/download/) installed on your system.
 We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your Node versions.